apjama/SOMALI_NLP/readme.md

 ```

 ## Contributing
 Any one can submit a pull request if it falls into one of the areas described in the project description.
-Hit me up on here or Twitter if you want to get involved.
+Hit me up on my [Twitter](https://twitter.com/apjama).

 ## Data
-The data used in this project comes from a bunch of different places.
-In each case, we will cite where the data came from so others can also access it.
-Look under the raw directory for row and json tokens.

-* [This Corpus by Masaryk University](http://habit-project.eu/wiki/SetOfEthiopianWebCorpora) | Supposedly this has 80 million tokens (individual words).
-For a cleaned up version, please see the raw folder, under
-[json tokens Czech uni][https://github.com/apjama/SOMALI_NLP/tree/master/raw/json_tokens%20-%20czech%20uni].
-* [Wikipedia data going back to 2001](https://github.com/apjama/SOMALI_NLP/tree/master/raw/raw_text%20-%20wikipedia).
-The raw text files can be found under the raw directory.
-* The Hadrawi tokens were contributed by [Mohamed Ainab](https://twitter.com/mohamedainab).
-They can be found in the [original repo here](https://github.com/codeforsomalia/hadrawi).
+This repo is primary is the codebase for the project.
+If you’re looking for the data that goes along with it, please check the [Somali NLP Data](https://github.com/apjama/Somali_NLP_data) repo.